Musare/MusareReact/README.md

 # MusareNode
-This is a rewrite of the original [Musare](https://github.com/Musare/MusareMeteor) in NodeJS, Express, SocketIO and VueJS.
+This is a rewrite of the original [Musare](https://github.com/Musare/MusareMeteor) in NodeJS, Express, SocketIO and React.
 Everything is ran in it's own docker container, but you can also run it without Docker.

 The site is available at [https://musare.com](https://musare.com).